Biasless Language Models Learn Unnaturally: How LLMs Fail to Distinguish the Possible from the Impossible: Related Work

 More recently, \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024} address \textit{sensitivity to impossibility} using an approach we adopt in the current paper: they attempt to show that LLMs' learning curves during training reflect a learning preference for English over languages that were generated from English datasets via various "unnatural" perturbations.
 It was shown in that work that GPT-2's learning curve (in terms of perplexity on a held-out corpus) when trained on an English dataset remains constantly below the same curve for unattested, artificially-generated variants of English.
 The unattested languages are generated using perturbation functions that deliberately disrupt tendencies thought to be universal --- for example, by reversing or shuffling elements in ways that break constituent structure and disrupt word order. \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024} took these results to suggest that asymmetries in LLMs' learning curves can account for typological asymmetries -- here, the non-existence of certain languages and the prevalence of others -- and that by doing so they help discard linguistic biases. \citet{yang2025anything} make a similar case while extending this methodology to additional languages, and \citet{Xu:2025} consider perturbations such as counterfactual word orders, that are not impossible but typologically implausible.

 If \citeposs{KalliniPapadimitriouFutrellMahowaldPotts:2024} answer to the \textit{sensitivity to impossibility} issue proves true, it would undermine \textit{the generative hypothesis}, considering that LLMs lack the learning biases that humans come equipped with.
-As will become clearer in the following sections, our work adds to this debate by providing unambiguous evidence to the contrary: GPT-2 fails to identify the impossible across many novel perturbations and languages, both interlinguistically and intralinguistically.
+As will become clearer in the following sections, our work adds to this debate by providing evidence to the contrary: GPT-2 fails to distinguish the possible from the impossible across many novel perturbations and languages, both interlinguistically and intralinguistically.